 Cloanto publicly stands for legal Amiga emulation since 1997.
 As supporters of Commodore/Amiga emulation since the beginning and publishers of Amiga Forever and C64 Forever, we are in the difficult position of having to answer to issues of actual software piracy, but also to the prejudice that emulation encourages piracy.
 For example, we repeatedly asked IDSA to reconsider some of its public statements and positions about emulation.
 We like to believe that also as a direct result of our efforts, which they graciously acknowledged, their FAQ pages, among others, have been modified in a way that we see as a positive development towards the acceptance of emulation.
 Similarly, we have been communicating with mobile device manufacturers to improve the perception of classic emulation software in their marketplaces, also where it originally was not even allowed.

-We believe that ROM and operating system piracy hurt emulation.
+We believe that ROM and operating system piracy hurt the cause of emulation just as officially licensed or free solutions help it.
 Please consider what happened to so many emulators for other systems, and help us keep the current oasis of emulation peace and prosperity.
 We need all the support we can get in doing things in a legally strong and recognized way, also in new mobile app marketplaces, and challenge the misconception that emulation equals piracy.

 Sooner or later the situation will inevitably change (due to the expiration or special exemption status of some copyrights, or because of the quality and diffusion of compatible alternatives, or for other factors), but until then we need your help to preserve the integrity of Commodore/Amiga emulation.
 Please make sure that any floppy disk images of games and other programs that you may make available through your web site have been released for such distribution by the publishers.
 It does not cost much to ask, and many former software companies have already given their consent to this.
 Please also include information to this respect on your site, to make other people understand and appreciate this (e.g. "The disk images on this site have been released by the original publishers for free online distribution"), and include appropriate copyright and trademark notices for each file.